 minutes) to the village of Lamakera, the

-"sistervillage" of Lamalera on Lembata, famous for its traditional whalehunting.
-From Larantuka there are also boats to other parts on
+"sistervillage" of Lamalera on Lembata, famous for its traditional whalehunting but to be honest not as traditional as in

 Boru is about halfway between Larantuka and Maumere and good for a stop in one of the very few restaurants.

 There are some fruitstalls which sell bananas, oranges and yellow buah mentega (velvet apple; family of kaki/sharonfruit, diospyros in Latin).
 From here you have great mountainviews on Lewotobi twin volcano (male and female).
-For trekkings check out Swiss Contact guide of Flores.
-From Nobo to Boru you can make a detour on your way back to larantuka and drive around the mountains where you can meet the Trans Flores in Boru again.
+For trekkings check out Swiss

+as edFrom Nobo to Boru you can make a detour on your way back to Larantuka and drive around the mountains where you can meet the Trans Flores road in Boru again.

 Other interesting places to visit are Ile Padung a traditional village, 20 km from Larantuka, to be reached by